Nihon-buyō: quick-change plays (変化物, Henge mono)

-In henge mono, the same actor transforms into different characters with a rapid change of costume, and plays between three and twelve (usually seven) characters, one after another – male and female of all ages, from different periods and of all social strata, animals, apparition, and gods.
+In henge mono, the same actor transforms into different characters with a rapid change of costume, and plays between three and twelve (usually seven) characters, one after another – male and female of all ages, from different periods and of all social strata, animals, apparitions, and gods.
 Henge mono was very popular at the start of the 19th century, particularly with the two great actors Bandō Mitsugorō III and Nakamura Utaemon III, who competed to develop this genre.
 Today, the genre of henge mono is broken down into several plays, one for each character, which are performed independently, like the famous play Fuji-musume, which was originally the first part of a series of five quick-changes: the girl changes into a blind person (zatō), a celestial deity (tenjin), a servant of the samurai (yakko) and a boatman.
 Nowadays, many quick-change plays no longer exist in their entirety, with one exception: Rokkasen (six great poets), a play of one performer transforming into 5 poets, for which all 5 quick-changes are still extant and known of.

 The most famous henge mono plays are Sagi Musume, Shiokumi, Asazuma Bune, Ame no Gorō, Ukare Bōzu, Mitsumen Komori, Tomo Yakko and Kamuro.